 Why learn Arabic?

-Students who complete first and second year Arabic will be able to:
+Students who complete one year of Arabic will be able to:

 - Read texts on familiar topics and understand the main ideas.